 Frankly speaking, I can’t imagine what my life would be without art.
 It has been a big part of my world since childhood.
 I believe that it makes me more observant and allows me to see more beauty around.

 7. Where did you study?

-I finished the art school in my home city and then got my first rather far-from-art education in foreign economy J But during my studies I realized that it’s definitely not my cup of tea.
-So I started working as a designer during my 3rd course of university.
-After getting degree in economy, I proceeded with art education and finished British School of Art and Design as a graphic designer.
+I finished the art school in my home city and then got my first rather far-from-art education in foreign economy But during my studies, I realized that it’s definitely not my cup of tea.
+So I started working as a designer during my 3rd course at university.
+After getting a degree in economics, I proceeded with art education and finished the British School of Art and Design as a graphic designer.

 8. Where do you see yourself in five years?

-Hopefully stars smile at me and my illustrator career keeps bringing me exciting collaborations, projects and exhibitions.
-Lately I took an interest in motion graphics, and I really hope it will become nice part of my works.
+Hopefully, stars smile at me and my illustrator career keeps bringing me exciting collaborations, projects, and exhibitions.
+Lately, I took an interest in motion graphics, and I really hope it will become a nice part of my works.

 9. What about in ten?